PhilC66/ESP8266_Ecran_Meteo/README.md

 ## Hardware Requirements

-This code is made for an 240x320 65K ILI9341 display with code running on an ESP8266.
+This code is made for an 240x320 65K ILI9341 display with code running on an ESP8266 feather.
 You can buy such a display here:

 https://www.adafruit.com/product/3315